Scratch & Peck Feeds

 The Process

 Filters double as educational tools, helping customers understand feed types, growth stages, and livestock compatibility without leaving the shopping flow.
-Tooltips offer just-in-time clarification for newer shoppers, such as species-specific age ranges within starter, grower, and layer feeds, without slowing down experienced buyers.
+Tooltips offer just-in-time clarification (like species-specific age ranges within starter, grower, and layer feeds) without slowing down experienced buyers.

-We echoed the colorway system established by the packaging and introduced an icon set to quickly signal livestock suitability and product attributes, reinforcing clarity and consistency across the site.
+We echoed the colorway system from Scratch & Peck’s product packaging and introduced an icon set to quickly signal livestock suitability and product attributes.
+This reinforced recognition and consistency across the site, helping customers orient quickly regardless of how they arrived.

-To support Scratch & Peck’s goal of being a leader in livestock education, we connected the Learn section directly to product pages.
-Customers who arrived via educational content, like articles on feeding techniques or seasonal nutrition, could seamlessly transition from research to purchase, seeing the specific products that solved the challenges they were reading about.
+To support Scratch & Peck’s goal of being a trusted educational resource, we connected their Learn section directly to product pages.
+Customers arriving through articles on feeding techniques or seasonal nutrition could transition seamlessly from research to purchase, seeing the specific products that addressed the challenges they’d been reading about.
+This closed a meaningful loop between content and commerce.

 The Results